B A C H

 The music for the »Atlas Passion« is a contemporary study on Bach’s four passions, effected by Bach’s soulful Arias and radical choir passages (Volksstimme) which are reimagined by Özdemir.
-The Atlas choir is formed by actors and partially by audience as a contemporary speech-choir, performing newly-written segments in German, Latin, Hebrew and Aramaic languages.
-Bach’s biblical libretto is sung by sopranos in German language.
+The Atlas choir is formed by actors and partially by audience as a contemporary speech-choir, performing newly-written segments in German, Latin, Hebrew and Arabic languages.
+Bach’s biblical Passion libretto is sung in German language.
 The artists of Ensemble Musica Sequenza will be dispersed throughout performance space, in unexpected combinations along with the dancers and singers.
-The title roles are sung by four baroque sopranos, including the magnificent baroque soprano Diana Ramirez, her partner is the absolutely equal countertenor Georg Bochow.
+The title roles are sung by four baroque sopranos, including the magnificent baroque soprano Diana Ramirez, her partner is the absolutely equal Margret Bahr.
 As the assistant choreographer, Larisa Navojec, a partner of the ensemble, is committed to the work.
-She and Özdemir have already staged numerous choreographic scenes including Pergolesi’s »La Serva Padrona« and Purcell’s »Dido & Aeneas« within »Opera del Futuro«.
-Musica Sequenza performs on historical instruments of baroque era and provides the structured improvisation under the direction of Özdemir.
-Minimum three performances are suggested to build up a biennale-based community platform to raise audience awareness with free admission of Syrian refugee visitors on each performance day.
+She and Özdemir have already staged numerous choreographic scenes including Pergolesi’s <La Serva Padrona> and Purcell’s <Dido & Aeneas> within <Opera del Futuro> series.
+Musica Sequenza performs on historical instruments of baroque era and provides structured improvisation under the direction of Özdemir.
 The total performance duration is two and half-hours, with no intermission.

 L O V E

 N E I G H B O R

 A S Y O U R S E L F .

 T H E R E I S N O

 C O M M A N D M E N T

 G R E A T E R